hashdeveloper1/To-Do/README.md

 1. Download the addon.
 2. Place it in your Odoo addons directory.
 3. Update the apps list and install the addon via the Odoo interface.

-## Contributing

-Contributions are welcome!
-Please see the `CONTRIBUTING.md` for details on how to get started.

-## License

-This addon is licensed under the MIT License.
-See the `LICENSE` file for more information.